Twitter Name: @ginadahlia

 Known as an exceedingly assertive and demanding professor who will push her students to create the best work they can, Dahlia is also beloved by students for the time she invests in their TV productions and for her accessibility.

-And these are just a few of the reasons Dahlia has been named a recipient of the 2012 WVU Foundation Award for Outstanding Teaching.
+And these are just a few of the reasons Dahlia was named a recipient of the 2012 WVU Foundation Award for Outstanding Teaching.
 This prestigious award is the highest recognition of excellence in teaching at the University.

 Dahlia’s former students now work at television stations across the country – often with the help of her persuasive reference letters and phone calls- and when they decide that’s not where life is taking them, she’s just as supportive.

 One of her main roles is as executive producer of “WVU News,” an award-winning newscast filmed by TVJ students that airs on PBS and cable TV in West Virginia.
-“WVU News,” was named the best college newscast in the country in 2011 from the Broadcast Education Association’s (BEA) annual Festival of Media Arts competition in Las Vegas, NV.
+“WVU News,” recently won a national first place college Emmy from The Television Academy and was named the best college newscast in America.

 She joined WVU’s College of Media in 2001 and became the head of the television journalism program in 2007.
 Dahlia obtained both her bachelor’s degree and master’s degree (2007) from WVU, majoring in journalism and minoring in political science.